 After the school programs, we often take a break from G.U. to do a canoe trip with friends and family on Montana's Canyon Ferry Reservoir to go carp hunting with bows and arrows.
 This is a great opportunity to test all of your hunter-gatherer skills!
 A Montana fishing license is required if you wish to participate.

 Summer is play time in Montana when the snow melts out of the mountains and wildflowers explode with color in every meadow.
 Summer is a great time of year to forage for wild foods, practice skills, and get out in the mountains.
 Practice your skills on campus, or take off on an adventure of your own making.
 We will go on several semi-Stone Age camping adventures throughout the summer that will really put your skills and buckskin clothing to the test.
-These are not official Green University® events, just something we like to do with friends, family members, interns, and pretty much anyone else who is qualified and wants to join the adventure.
+These are not official Green University® events, just something we like to do with friends, family members, students, and pretty much anyone else who is qualified and wants to join the adventure.

 Recommended Reading: To get the most out of the Hunter-Gatherer experience, be sure to familiarize yourself with Tom's plant identification and wilderness survival books and videos: